Hemophilia

 Hemophilia is an inherited bleeding

 disorder.
-People with hemophilia bleed easily because they don’t have enough clotting
+People with hemophilia bleed easily because they don’t have enough of one

-factor in their blood.
+the clotting factors in their blood.
 Clotting factors are needed for blood to clot.
-Blood clots

 There are many blood clotting

 factors involved in the forming of clots to stop bleeding.
-Two common factors that
+The 2 most common clotting

 How severe the hemophilia is